Rackham Faculty Allies Diversity Grant

-- The fit between the graduate program’s DEI needs and the proposed innovation or initiatives
+- Fit between the graduate program’s DEI needs and the proposed activities, events, programming

-- The likelihood that the proposed innovations will make a significant, lasting difference to students in the graduate program
+- Likelihood that the proposed innovations will make a significant, lasting difference to students in the graduate program

 - Demonstrated commitment of the faculty, program, and department leadership to the proposal, including willingness to share costs and to create structures to support the proposed initiatives beyond the period of the grant

 Proposals are due on March 4, 2024, by 1:00 p.m., and must be submitted through the online application portal.

 Please address the following issues as prompted by the online application portal:

 - Current status of DEI climate and work: What are the DEI issues that are currently front of mind for your program?
 What work has already been done?